Gold Creek · Montana · Since 1852

 The mailbox tells a slightly different story.
 The USPS delivers the parcel’s mail through the post office at Helmville, MT 59843.
 This is a normal rural-Montana split between where a place physically sits and how its mail is routed — the kind of detail that marks a working Montana property rather than a subdivision lot.
 We state it plainly: the place is Gold Creek; the mailbox is Helmville.

-The ranch was owned and built as a private retreat by Terry L. Fossum — a #1 Wall Street Journal bestselling author, retired U.S. Air Force Captain, and winner of Fox’s Kicking & Screaming.
+The ranch is the private retreat of Terry L. Fossum — a #1 Wall Street Journal bestselling author, retired U.S. Air Force Captain, and winner of Fox’s prime-time survival reality show Kicking & Screaming.
 Land like this is held, not merely owned, and passed on with its story whole.

 The first gold in Montana was discovered in 1852 at Gold Creek — then called Benetsee Creek — in present-day Powell County, by François “Benetsee” Finlay, a Hudson’s Bay Company fur trapper.
 The discovery occurred in the placers of the valley near the present town of Gold Creek.
 Sweetwater Ranch overlooks that valley from the ridges above, within the historic Gold Creek (Pioneer) mining district.